EricGrose7/pyspark_jupyter/README.md

 Open your web browser and go to http://localhost:8888.
 This will open the Jupyter Notebook interface.

 You can now create new notebooks and start working with PySpark.

-**License**
-This project is licensed under the MIT License - see the LICENSE file for details.